jetbtc/diggit-chathelper/README.md

 - Make sure you actually want to install this. **Do NOT trust strangers with your Bitcoins.
 Ever.**
 - You need Firefox
 - Install the [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) addon
+- **Important:** Disable your current version of the chathelper!
+Go to diggit, click the arrow next to the Greasemonkey icon and uncheck `diggit-chathelper v0.2.1`
 - Click this: [+install](https://github.com/jetbtc/diggit-chathelper/raw/master/diggit-chathelper.user.js)
 - Refresh diggit
+- Done!

 **Info:** Peoples user ID will show up next to their names in chat.
 That's how you can tell it worked.